 - Line a rimmed baking sheet with parchment paper for easy clean up.

-- Wilt the spinach in a skillet with the garlic and spices.
+- Wilt the spinach in a medium to large skillet with the garlic and spices.
 Remove from the heat.

 - Stir in the cheeses.

 - Keep stirring until completely incorporated and the mixture is creamy.

 - Make a pocket in each 6 oz salmon fillet, by making a small cut in the center.
 Don’t cut all the way through to the other side.
 Place the fillets on the baking sheet, and stuff the spinach-cream cheese mixture inside each piece.
 Drizzle with oil and sprinkle with salt and pepper.

 - Bake salmon at 425 degrees F for 8 to 10 minutes as suggested in my Baked Salmon Time and Temperature Guide, until the salmon is cooked through.
 DIG IN!

 - To Store.
 Place leftovers in an airtight container in the refrigerator for up to 1 day.

 - To Reheat.
 To keep the salmon from drying out, gently reheat the salmon on a baking sheet, loosely tented with foil, in a 350 degrees F oven until warmed through.

 Recipes that Go Well with Stuffed Salmon For A Perfect Menu